Skip to main content

 Desiccant dehumidifiers trap water from the air using absorbent particles.
 This process doesn’t need any power, so they’re silent.
 They stop working once the desiccant is saturated.
 We recommend renewable desiccant dehumidifiers with a built-in heater to dry out the desiccant for reuse.

 Dehumidifiers are rated by how much moisture they can remove from the air in 24 hours.
-We primarily tested 50-pint models, close to the upper end of the size range.
+We primarily tested 50-pint models, which are near the upper end of the size range.
 You'll need a high-capacity model for large spaces or very damp areas.

 It’s difficult to match pint capacity exactly to square footage.
 Dehumidifying needs can also vary throughout the year.